-Lorraine has been a Paediatric Nurse at Little Bridge House for ten years.
+Lorraine has been a Paediatric Nurse at Little Bridge House for 17 years.

-I always imagined this to be such a rewarding job, but never realised just how much it would entail.
-Unlike some jobs, you cannot plan or assume what kind of shift you might have ahead of you; you could be taking a child out for a lovely sensory trip in the sunshine, giving their parents a well-deserved rest.
+Unlike some jobs, you cannot plan or assume the kind of shift you might have ahead; you could be taking a child out for a lovely sensory trip in the sunshine, giving parents a well-deserved rest.

 We may be involved with the symptom control of a child, who might have come in as an emergency visit to manage their pain, seizures or feeding issues.
-We may be accompanying young teenagers on their much looked-forward to shopping trip, or sadly we could be involved in keeping a child pain free as they near the end of their life.
+Or we may accompany teenagers on their much looked-forward to shopping trip.

 The hardest part of being a hospice nurse, without a doubt, is the inevitable end of life experience.
-I often nurse a child at the end of life stage, that I may have known, along with the rest of the family, for a number of years.
-I feel a huge responsibility to keep their child comfortable and pain free, in order to give the family a relaxed environment to cherish their final days and hours together.
+I often nurse a child at the end of life stage who I may have known, along with the rest of the family, for a number of years.
+I feel a huge responsibility to keep their child comfortable and pain free, to give the family a relaxed environment to cherish their final days and hours together.